5. Marriage Procedure

 A condensation of the duties of individuals may prove useful:

-THE RESPONSIBILITIES OF THE PERSONS TO BE
+THE RESPONSIBILITIES OF THE PERSONS TO BE MARRIED

 - To write a letter to the clerk of the monthly meeting under whose care they wish to be married, signed by both of the couple, stating their intention to marry and enclosing, if needed and available, the consent of parents or guardians.

-- To write a second letter to the clerk for presentation to the session of the monthly meeting at which the committee on clearness makes its report requesting permission to marry in a regular or appointed meeting for worship (the latter is more usual) and proposing, if they so desire, the names of Friends they suggest to serve as a committee of oversight for the wedding.
+- To write a second letter to the clerk for presentation to the session of the monthly meeting at which the clearness committee makes its report requesting permission to marry in a regular or appointed meeting for worship (the latter is more usual) and proposing, if they so desire, the names of Friends they suggest to serve as a committee of oversight for the wedding.
 The day, hour, and place where they wish to have the marriage solemnized should be included.

 - To refrain from sending wedding invitations until the monthly meeting allows their proposed marriage.